endor/kettu/README.md

 * maybe sort and filter at the same time
 * maybe icons for different file types in file list
 * debug why browser sometimes seems to fill up memory and become slower (maybe not cleaning up all intervals?)
-* make kjg's url patch work with the tests
 * maybe statistics, preferences not as sidebar
-* when hard reloading a filtered torrents page it should still display the torrents